 - Empty your head using the GTD Triggers App.

-- Plan for next week by aligning tasks with my goals.
+- Plan for next week by aligning my tasks with my goals.

 This form of weekly reflection helps me maintain focus and modify my goals as situations change.

-In the military, we are constantly focused on the mission.
-We have to plan far in advance to ensure that we have the resources and personnel available to accomplish our tasks.
+During my time in the Army, we had to plan far in advance to ensure that we have the resources and personnel available to accomplish our missions and tasks.

 When it comes to planning, your life should be no different.